Prepping

 Sources:

-We are consultants for Thrive Life, which carries many ingredients that are freeze-dried for easy cooking.
+We use Amazon to buy freeze-dried ingredients, that we don’t freeze-dry ourselves.
+Amazon carries many ingredients that are freeze-dried for easy cooking.

 The grocery store.
 Just go wander a store and look for things that only require water added.
 Don’t be shy.
-Buy 4 serving packets of instant mashed potatoes, stuffing mix, instant rice.
-Single serving cups of instant cup of noodles (yes, we all know it’s a crap food but whatever, it’s not like you eat it daily!
+Buy 4 serving packets of instant mashed potatoes, stuffing mix, and instant rice.
+Single-serving cups of instant cup of noodles (yes, we all know it’s a crap food, but whatever, it’s not like you eat it daily!
 Don’t be a food snob), ramen, couscous (the tiny type, not the big Israel type), powdered soup packets (these you can add canned veggies to to make a bigger batch of soup).
-Look for single serving packets of oils, nut butters and pretty much anything that is shelf stable (for example you will sometimes find cheese that doesn’t need to be chilled with “Refrigerate after opening” on it, but it’s sold in the cheese area cold.
+Look for single-serving packets of oils, nut butter, and pretty much anything that is shelf stable (for example, you will sometimes find cheese that doesn’t need to be chilled with “Refrigerate after opening” on it, but it’s sold in the cheese area cold.
 Always read the fine print!)

 Amazon – Augason Farms and NutriStore are both good brands to start with, for ingredients used in recipes.